 What is an iBand?

 iBand is the very cool name given to an iPad music ensemble.
 A software instrument ensemble played exclusively on the iPad.
-In this post we will show you how to create your own iBand!
+Keep reading, because in this post we will show you how to create your very own iBand!

 Take a moment to search this term on Youtube.
 You will find a range of different bands, lessons and groups, playing cover songs or original music.

 As an educator there’s something to learn from each video.
 We have a range of iBand performances available to view on our Youtube channel

 Build your own iBand

 Firstly you need to consider which apps will suit your music best.
 Is your aim to recreate acoustic or electronic sounds, are using using loops or playing live.
 In the videos linked in this posts, we used GarageBand exclusively.